GLOBAL MARKETS-Fear of Greece euro exit sparks stocks sell-off

 “Treasuries are higher as fears about new political realities in Germany and Greece, global growth and Spanish banks drive investors into safe-haven debt markets,” said William O‘Donnell, managing director and head of U.S. Treasury strategy at RBS Securities in Stamford, Connecticut.

-German Chancellor Angela Merkel’s Christian Democrats suffered a crushing defeat on Sunday that could embolden the opposition left to step up attacks on her European austerity policies.
-Merkel said on Mon day the defeat was a bitter setback but would not alter her view on how to achieve growth.
+German Chancellor Angela Merkel’s Christian Democrats suffered a crushing defeat on Sunday, which could embolden the opposition left to step up attacks on her European austerity policies.
+Merkel said on Monday the defeat was a bitter setback but would not alter her view on how to achieve growth.

 Safe-haven currencies, such as the dollar and the Japanese yen, rose.
 Expectations are for the euro to continue to fall, driven by speculation over the implications of Greece’s possible exit from the euro zone.